What to do if your home insurance is refused or cancelled

 • Convictions of other members of your household.

-Having a criminal conviction doesn’t mean you can’t get insurance, but again, you may need to look for a specialist provider.
+Having a criminal conviction doesn’t mean you can’t get insurance, but you may need to look for a specialist provider.

 What changes do I need to tell my insurance provider about?